ebokes/spotify-clone/README.md

 - The webpage is loaded and the user is presented with the welcome page where they click on the "Connect to Spotify" button
 - The user is redirected to the Spotify authorization page where they will be prompted to log in to their Spotify account and grant the app access to the requested scopes
 - Once the user grants access, Spotify will redirect them back to the app with an access token that can be used to make requests to the Spotify API on behalf of the user.
-- The app uses the access token to make API calls and fetch data about the user such as profile information, playlists, and songs in the playlist.
+- The app uses the access token to make API calls and fetch data about the user such as profile information, playlists, and tracks in the playlist.
 - The fetched data is displayed on the app, allowing the user to view their Spotify data on the app.

 ## Why I built the project this way